microsoft/triton-shared/README.md

 A shared middle-layer for the Triton Compiler.

-Currently the middle layer is not complete but has enough functionality to demonstrate how it can work.
+Currently the middle-layer is not complete but has enough functionality to demonstrate how it can work.
 The general idea is that Triton IR is lowered into an MLIR core dialect to allow it to be both shared across Triton targets as well as allow back-ends to be shared with other languages.

 The basic intended architecture looks like this:

 ```
-[Triton IR] -> [Middle Layer] -> [HW specific IR]
+[Triton IR] -> [Middle-Layer] -> [HW specific IR]
 ```

 The middle-layer uses MLIR's Linalg and Tensor Dialects for operations on Triton block values.
 Operations on Triton pointers use the Memref Dialect.